jewel/clearskies/PROTOCOL.md

 contents were last modified.

-The SHA1 of the file contents should be cached in a local database for performance reasons, and only needs to be updated with the file size, mtime, or path changes.
+The SHA1 of the file contents should be cached in a local database for performance reasons, and should be updated with the file size or mtime changes.
+To keep repositories in sync, files should be removed from the cache occasionally to check if they have the same SHA1 hash.

 Windows clients must translate all "\" path delimiters to "/", and must use a reversible encoding for characters that are valid in paths on unix but not on